mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 **Relevance:** Demonstrates the use of automated security testing tools for SQL Injection vulnerability detection and provides a practical perspective that complements machine learning-based detection approaches.

 Reference: R. Bouafia, H. Benbrahim and A. Amine.
-(2023) Automatic Protection of Web Applications Against SQL
-Injections: An Approach Based On Acunetix, Burp Suite and SQLMAP.
+(2023) *Automatic Protection of Web Applications Against SQL Injections: An Approach Based On Acunetix, Burp Suite and SQLMAP*.
 2023 9th International Conference on Optimization and Applications (ICOA), AbuDhabi, United Arab Emirates, 2023, pp. 1-6.

 DOI: 10.1109/ICOA58279.2023.10308827